kpwhri/fe5_konsepy/README.md

         * Looking in `src/fe5_konsepy/__init__.py`
         * Looking at the most recent version at the top of `CHANGELOG.md`
         * Running `git tag -l` and selecting the largest (likely bottom) version number

+### Including SCDM Variables
+The output of the postprocessing is not quite complete.
+The output data must be merged with Sentinel data using the `note_id` field.
+These include:

+* `PatID`
+* `EncounterID` (optional, missing values allowed)
+* `ProviderID` (required, but missing value `.U.` can be used)

+The data can then be run through the SCDM QA process to confirm accuracy of format.

 ## Variables